-From Amy Thomas, author of Paris, My Sweet, a love affair with Paris, New York, sweets and travel.
+From Amy Thomas, author of Paris, My Sweet.
+A love affair with Paris, New York, sweets and, now, a little girl named Parker.

 I love it!
 I will use it well on my first trip ever to Paris in April 2012!!!!!!By the way, I love your blog.MLmlanesepic.blogspot.com